Restorative Dentistry – Portland, OR

 Dental implants are the most recent addition to your available options for replacing missing teeth.
 They are unlike any other dental restoration, requiring a surgical procedure to insert small titanium posts into your jawbone.
 While they do require a lengthy recovery time (several weeks to several months), implants offer a wide variety of benefits over other, more traditional restorative options, including greater comfort, permanence, and the successful preservation of your jawbone.

 When a tooth becomes pained or damaged, you need relief now – not in a few more days or weeks.
 That’s why Dr. Teasdale makes every effort to care for emergency patients in record time, helping to relieve discomfort and propose custom restorative solutions that can bring back their smile’s strength, durability, and overall appearance.
-Whether you’re brand-new to our office or a reoccurring patient, don’t hesitate to contact us in these dire situations.
+Whether you’re brand-new to our dental office or a reoccurring patient, don’t hesitate to contact us in these dire situations.

 Root Canal Therapy